justinrgarrard/world-of-naevis.net/docs/more/archetypes/fighter_lionheart.md

 #### Glancing Blow
 At 15th level, your melee attacks deal half damage (rounded down) on a miss.
+The number of reactions you can take between turns increases to three.

 #### Limitless